 I work primarily from my imagination.
 I combine soft organic forms, such as flowers and faces, with hard angular inorganic shapes of metal and stone.
 I like to explore the duality of the natural world - its fragility and vulnerability contrasted with its power and occasionally its savagery.

 I am fascinated by everyday objects and mechanisms, such as clocks and watches, dolls, umbrellas and musical instruments.
-I paint them in unusual and, sometimes, impossible settings creating an alternative world of immense possibilities.
+I paint and sculpt them in unusual and, sometimes, impossible settings creating an alternative world of immense possibilities.

 A lot of my work draws on unresolved feelings, some sad, some joyful.
 The pieces have different meanings for me depending on my outlook on any given day.
 I see no reason to impose these meanings on others.
 Instead, I want the viewer to provide explanations for my paintings, based on their individual life experiences.